 For a bit of inspiration, below is my personal checklist.

-How I Clean my House in One Day
+How to Clean your House in 2 Hours

 A few notes before getting started: I use this checklist as my daily guide and make changes as I see fit.
 For example, if something doesn’t require to be cleaned because it was just done yesterday then I will skip it.